The Best Diet For Dancers

 - You’ll feel more confident in your body.

-- You’ll incorporate a variety of nutrients into your meals snacks, including protein, carbohydrates, fat, calcium, iron, and vitamin D.
+- You’ll incorporate a variety of nutrients into your meals and snacks, including protein, carbohydrates, fat, calcium, iron, and vitamin D.

-- Your weight will stabilize in a way that best supports your hormonal health and overall wellbeing.
+- Your weight will stabilize in a way that best supports your hormonal health and overall well-being.

 - You’ll be free of obsessive thoughts about food.